Chapter 11: Every Light On

 “Show me your hands.”

 Her voice was flat.
-Not the professional voice — the warm, careful instrument she’d built for other people’s worst moments.
-This was underneath that.
-The voice she used when the professional architecture had been stripped down to its foundation and the foundation was still standing but only just.
+Below the professional instrument, below everything she’d built for other people’s worst moments.
+The voice she used when the architecture had been stripped down to its foundation and the foundation was still standing but only just.

 He held out his hands.